Nasuella: Range and description

 Externally, the two species of mountain coatis are quite similar, but the eastern mountain coati is overall smaller, somewhat shorter-tailed on average, has markedly smaller teeth, a paler olive-brown pelage, and usually a dark mid-dorsal stripe on the back (versus more rufescent or blackish, and usually without a dark mid-dorsal stripe in the western mountain coati).
 Both are found in cloud forest and páramo; at altitudes of 2000–4000 m for the eastern mountain coati, and 1300–4250 m for the western mountain coati.

 A population discovered in southern Peru (more than 1000 km south of the previous distribution limit) has tentatively been identified as the western mountain coati, but may represent an undescribed taxon.

 Rare and little known

 They are very poorly known, and the "combined species" (when only one species was recognized) has been classified as data deficient by the IUCN.
 Their behavior largely appears to resemble that of the better-known Nasua coatis, although the mountain coatis feed less on fruit.

 Unlike the Nasua coatis, mountain coatis are very rare in captivity.
-Among ISIS registered institutions, only three zoos (all in the USA) reported that they had mountain coatis in early 2011, but at least one of these appears to be a case of misidentification.
+Among ISIS registered institutions, only three zoos (all in the US) reported that they had mountain coatis in early 2011, but at least one of these appears to be a case of misidentification.
 A mountain coati that was confiscated from poachers is kept at Bioparque la Reserva in Cota, Colombia.